 The Deal for Writers

-Profit sharing Gigs
+Profit sharing Creative Gigs from the Community

 No one should expect to get rich, but if the 2022 edition is any guide, you can expect something, but how much depends on how successful we are at crowdfunding and retail sales.
 For more info on any of the above gigs, please inquire or make your pitch to: gigs@tenpiscataqua.com.